What is a separation agreement and do we need one?

 A separation agreement should state:

-- the fact that you and your spouse are separating
+- the fact that you and your spouse or partner are separating

 - the date of your separation